arbor-sim/arbor/doc/cable_cell.rst

   * :ref:`Ion species <cable-ions>`.

 * *Placed dynamics* are applied to locations on the cell, and are associated with entities that can be counted.
-Examples include synapses, stimulii, spike detectors, and gap junction sites.

   * :ref:`Synapses <cable-synapses>`.
   * :ref:`Gap junction sites <cable-gj-sites>`.